 NOTE 5: When the S&F Wait Timer is running, the power consumption optimization behaviours, if any, are left for UE implementation e.g. whether to listen to paging or deactivate its Access Stratum functions.

+To avoid that large amounts of UEs initiate deferred requests (almost) simultaneously, the MME should select the S&F Wait timer value so that the deferred requests are not synchronized.

 The S&F Monitoring List includes satellite(s) which belong to the same PLMN and indicates the satellite(s) that the UE may (re)attempt NAS procedures or receive MT data from.

 - The MME may indicate to the UE that it should delete any previously provided S&F Monitoring List for the current PLMN.
 When the S&F Monitoring List is deleted then the UE may use any satellite(s).